 Access to many libraries — in NYC and around the world — continues to be curtailed because of the coronavirus.
-Before planning a visit to another library part of the SHARES or METRO programs, please check with the library first to make sure it is open to visitors or ask us to find out for you.
+Before planning a visit to another library, including any library in the SHARES and/or METRO programs, check to make sure it is open to visitors.

 The Manhattan Research Library Initiative (MaRLI) is a borrowing program governed by the New York Public Library, New York University Libraries, and Columbia University Libraries.

 As of October 2019, NYPL ended its online MaRLI application.
 An in-person consultation with an NYPL research librarian is required.

 Image: A view of the temporary Lending Library Central Library New Bridge Street Newcastle upon Tyne taken in 1949.
 Public Domain.

 Any New York Public Library cardholder in good standing at participating libraries may apply via MaRLI for access to NYU and Columbia University libraries.
 NYPL applicants must demonstrate that the materials they seek are not held by the New York Public Library, and they are held by Columbia or NYU libraries.